sveetch/py-css-styleguide/docs/usage/explicit_names.rst

 Explicit reference names
 ========================

-With this way, we don't use automatic desciption and explicitely define every references we retain for description, obviously you will have to maintain correctly the name list to ensure they exists in references.
+With this way, we don't use automatic description and instead explicitely define every references we want for description.
+Obviously you will have to maintain correctly the name list to ensure they exists in references.

 Write a Sass file that will use the helpers and settings to build a CSS manifest: